Background Agents

 GPT-trainer has 2 types of Agents:

-Unlike user-facing Agents, background Agents are designed to monitor conversations and provide assistance in the background by setting variables, assigning tags, or calling functions when certain criteria are met.
+Unlike user-facing Agents, background Agents are designed to monitor conversations and provide assistance in the background by assigning tags or calling functions when certain criteria are met.

 Agents are completely isolated from one another.
 This means that you cannot direct the behavior, bias, or selection priority of one Agent from inside another Agent.